This post contains affiliate links. Click on my disclosure to find out more!

-Watermelon Rum Runner Cocktails are a fun twist on original rum runners and will become your new favorite summer drink!
-Featuring fresh watermelon juice and a variety of rum, this summer spirit is simple to make and will wow your guests each and every time you make them.
+Watermelon Rum Runner Cocktails are a fun twist on original rum runners.
+They’ll soon become your new favorite summer drink!
+Featuring fresh watermelon juice and a variety of rum, these watermelon cocktails are simple to make and will wow your guests every time you make them.

-Is there anything better than sipping on an awesome cocktail while lazing around on the beach on a sunny Saturday afternoon?
+Is there anything better than sipping on a watermelon cocktail while lazing around the beach on a sunny Saturday afternoon?
 I think not.

-These Watermelon Rum Runners are amazing to bring along on those days and taste just as bright as a sunny southern summer day.
+These Watermelon Rum Runner Cocktails taste just as bright as a sunny southern summer day.

-Like original rum runners, this simple cocktail is loaded with liquor so be forewarned.
-They’ll knock you for a loop so try to share them with a friend (or four) or maybe even a crowd?
+This simple watermelon cocktail is loaded with liquor so be forewarned.
+They’ll knock you for a loop!

-This rum runner recipe is super easy to double or quadruple so you can serve them up as a party punch by the pool or while at a birthday party, work picnic, or any beach or tropical themed shindig.
+This watermelon rum runner cocktail recipe is super easy to double or quadruple.
+Serve them up as a party punch by the pool or while at a birthday party, work picnic, or any beach or tropical-themed shindig.

-Apparently, original rum runners were created in the 1950s in Key West and named after real “rum runners” or bootleggers.
+Original rum runner cocktails were created in the 1950s in Key West and are named after real “rum runners” or bootleggers.
 They would smuggle in rum during prohibition and would then hide away when tax collectors were making their rounds.
 Huh!
 Who knew?

-Many moons ago I was a bartender working at an outdoor bar in downtown Charleston, and Long Island Iced Teas and Rum Runners were major sellers because they’re so full of booze.
+Many moons ago I was a bartender working at an outdoor bar in downtown Charleston, and Long Island Iced Teas and Rum Runners were major sellers because they were so full of booze.

-The original rum runner recipe calls for white rum, dark rum, banana liquor, blackberry liquor, orange juice, pineapple juice, and grenadine, but y’all know I had to zsoosh mine up a bit!
+An original rum runner cocktail recipe calls for white rum, dark rum, banana liquor, blackberry liquor, orange juice, pineapple juice, and grenadine, but y’all know I had to zhoosh mine up a bit!

 - Pineapple Rum